 Q: What is CPA Evolution? (+) Show answer

-A: The CPA Evolution initiative aims to transform the CPA profession and its licensure model in recognition of the need for rapidly changing CPA skills and competencies necessitated by constantly escalating technological disruption.
+The CPA Evolution initiative is transforming the CPA licensure model in recognition of the rapidly changing skills and competencies practice requires today and will require in the future.
 It is a joint effort of the National Association of State Boards of Accountancy (NASBA) and the American Institute of Certified Public Accountants (AICPA).

 Q: Why does CPA licensure need to evolve? (+) Show answer